-- Translators (including back translators), hired temporarily to translate the questionnaire, should have a good understanding of colloquial rather than just formal use of the language they are translating. - In general, Field Supervisors should have at least a first undergraduate degree, as well as experience in collecting data and managing teams of workers in the field, although candidates without a degree, but with extensive field experience, can be considered.
-Field Supervisors must also be trustworthy in handling money. - Fieldworkers should have some university education, a strong facility in local languages, and an ability to relate to Respondents in a respectful manner.
+- Translators (including back translators), hired temporarily to translate the questionnaire, should have a good understanding of colloquial rather than just formal use of the language they are translating. - In general, Field Supervisors should have at least a first undergraduate degree, as well as experience in collecting data and managing teams of fieldworkers, although candidates without a degree, but with extensive field experience, can be considered.
+Field Supervisors must also be trustworthy in handling project funds. - Fieldworkers should have some university education, a strong facility in local languages, and an ability to relate to Respondents in a respectful manner.